‘Trusting in God; Growing in Wisdom’

 In reading, we will be enjoying our weekly guided reading groups and engaging with a range of high-quality texts.
 To support your reading at home, the children will have the chance to read many different texts and engage with online resources to hone in on the specific reading skills such as understanding, inference and expanding vocabulary.

-In PE, we will be developing our throwing, catching and movement skills in rugby and basketball as well as developing our strength control in gymnastics before learning a new dance for our Christmas production.
+In PE, we will be developing our striking and passing skills within hockey as well as developing our strength control in gymnastics.

 In computing, we will be focusing on online safety.
 This is such a vital area of learning in this ever changing, internet-driven world and we will be complimenting the work you will no doubt be doing at home on this key subject.